realamirhe/advanced_programming/algorithm/backtracking/cheatsheet.md

 4. If the knight successfully visits all squares, return the board.
 If a move leads to a dead-end, backtrack and try another.
 5. Continue the process until a solution is found or all possibilities are exhausted.

+## N Queens

+1. Create an empty board and attempt to place queens row by row.
+2. For each row, iterate over each column to check if placing a queen there is valid (i.e., no conflicts with other queens).
+3. Use recursive backtracking to place queens in subsequent rows.
+4. If a placement leads to a conflict in the next row, backtrack and try another position.
+5. Once all queens are placed, store the solution.
+Repeat until all possible configurations are explored.

 ## Subset Sum

 1. Start with an empty subset and recursively include/exclude each number from the set.